certara/pyDarwin/docs/Glossary.rst

 2 bits would required to specify this (3 options).

-An alternative is to have on token group for number of compartments:
+An alternative is to have one token group for number of compartments:

 1 compartment vs 2 compartment, and have the K32~WT nested within the ADVAN4::